CryptoCream/ErgoVision/README.md

 ```

 ### Graph
-The graph will look messy at first, it's reccomended to click `Make Clusters`
+The graph will look messy at first, it's recomended to click `Make Clusters` and `Node Labels`